babynus/projeqtor/projeqtor/docs/user/Expenses.rst

 .. index:: Expenses (Provider Tenders)

+.. index:: Provider Tenders (Expenses)

 .. _tenders:

 Provider Tenders
 ----------------

-* Tenders store information about the responses to the call for tenders that you have submitted.
+Tenders store information about the responses to the call for tenders that you have submitted.

-* This can for instance be used to detail all the tenders and compare them to choose one of them.
+This can for instance be used to detail all the tenders and compare them to choose one of them.

-* If your call for tenders has evaluation criteria, you can attribute a rating for each criteria.
+If your call for tenders has evaluation criteria, you can attribute a rating for each criteria.

-* Evalutation will display a summary of your criterias with their ratings.
+Evalutation will display a summary of your criterias with their ratings.

-* Global rating will then be displayed on the call for tender for all concerned tenders.
+Global rating will then be displayed on the call for tender for all concerned tenders.

 .. rubric:: Section Description

 .. tabularcolumns:: |l|l|

-.. list-table:: required field |ReqFieldLegend|
+.. list-table:: Required field |ReqFieldLegend|
    :widths: 30, 80
    :header-rows: 1